RickStrahl/MarkdownMonster/SampleDocuments/SampleMarkdown.md

 :-) :-( :-/

 > You can also embed raw emojis by using the `windows-.` key, or by pasting from the clipboard.
+You can also use an online [emoji reference](https://www.webfx.com/tools/emoji-cheat-sheet/).

 ### HTML Markup
 You can also embed plain HTML markup into the page if you like.
 For example, if you want full control over fontawesome icons you can use this: